 WARNING: Make sure the infusion set is disconnected from your body before you rewind your pump or fill the infusion set tubing.
 Never insert the reservoir into the pump while the tubing is connected to your body.
-Doing so could result in an accidental infusion of insulin.
+Doing so could result in an accidental infusion of insulin, which may cause low BG.